 There are 26 letters in the alphabet, but just three of them have revolutionized the investing world over the last few years: ESG.

-That's up from $12 trillion just two years prior, making for a 42 percent increase.
 In fact, ESG now accounts for a third of all professionally managed assets in the country.

 And while climate has so far been the predominant focus of sustainable investing, attention has begun to shift.